ethsana/sana-docs/docs/working-with-ant/configuration.md

 *default* `1000000000000`

-Amount in BZZ below the peers payment threshold which causes Bee to initiate settlement.
+Amount in BZZ below the peers payment threshold which causes Ant to initiate settlement.

 #### --payment-threshold